NexusMutual/smart-contracts/.github/pull_request_template.md

 - [ ] Rebased master
 - [ ] Attached corresponding Github issue
+- [ ] Prefixed the name with the type of change (i.e. feat, chore, test)
 - [ ] Performed a self-review of my own code
 - [ ] Followed the style guidelines of this project
 - [ ] Made corresponding changes to the documentation